Freelancer In-Hand Income Calculator

 02

-Treating GST as Income
+Treating GST as income

 03

-Ignoring Form 26AS
+Ignoring Form 26AS / AIS

-Total Invoice = Fee + (Fee × 18% GST)
+Total Invoice = Fee + (Fee × GST)

-TDS Deduction = Fee × 10% (NOT on GST)
+TDS Deduction = Fee × TDS (commonly on base fee)

 In-Hand = Total Invoice − TDS Deduction

-Imagine you are a Web Designer billing a client for ₹1,00,000.
+Imagine you bill a client for a service fee of ₹1,00,000.

 • You add 18% GST: ₹18,000.

-• Total Bill Amount: ₹1,18,000.
+• Total invoice: ₹1,18,000.

-• Client pays you: ₹1,18,000 - ₹10,000 = ₹1,08,000.
+• Bank credit: ₹1,18,000 − ₹10,000 = ₹1,08,000.

-Which Section are you?
+Which section are you?
 (194J vs 194C)

-Software / Design / Law194J10%
+Software / Design / Legal / Consulting194J (often)10%

-Contractor / Driver194C1% / 2%
+Contractor / manpower / services194C (often)1% / 2%

 Why use this tool?